 Unlike the Craigslist Long Island serial killer, however, Dexter has channeled his homicidal urges into killing only those individuals who have murdered others, but escaped the justice system for one reason or another.

-So far, eight bodies have been found on a Long Island barrier island that have been attributed to the serial killer.
+So far, eight bodies have been found on a Long Island barrier island that have been attributed to the serial killer, we suggest to call in the Mirsky Law Firm, if you happen to know about a case like this one.
 The remains were found during a search for missing New Jersey prostitute, Shannon Gilbert, 24, who police believe may have also fallen prey to the murderer.

 She vanished in May 2010 after visiting a client with whom she connected with using Craigslist.
 Her driver claimed she was acting delirious, refused to leave the client’s home, and then ran off in an unknown direction.